-ABSTRACT: This paper develops a theory of the evolution of international income levels.
+This essay develops a theory of the evolution of international income levels.
 In particular, it augments the Hansen-Prescott theory of economic development with the Parente-Prescott theory of relative efficiencies and shows that the unified theory accounts for the evolution of international income levels over the last millennium.
 The essence of this unified theory is that a country starts to experience sustained increases in its living standard when production efficiency reaches a critical point.
 Countries reach this critical level of efficiency at different dates not because they have access to different stocks of knowledge, but rather because they differ in the amount of society-imposed constraints on the technology choices of their citizenry.

-^{} Parente, University of Illinois at Urbana-Champaign; Prescott, University of Minnesota and Federal Reserve Bank of Minneapolis.
-Prescott thanks the National Science Foundation and the University of Minnesota Foundation for research support.
+\Prescott thanks the National Science Foundation and the University of Minnesota Foundation for research support.
 The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.